CoFH/cofh.github.io/docs/augment-boiler-conversion/index.md

 power output, even if it cannot output the steam it produces.
 This can cause energy loss if the produced steam is not used or stored.

-An installed boiler conversion increases the maximum power (steam) output of a dynamo, and changes the amount of energy (steam) it generates from each unit of fuel.
+An installed boiler conversion increases the maximum power output of a dynamo, and changes the amount of energy it would generate from each unit of fuel.
 This differs depending on the type of dynamo.

 {::options parse_block_html="true" /}
 <div class="uk-overflow-container">